 We hate to say this, but a boatyard or boatbuilding shop can be a nasty place to work.
-Most of the great chemicals and maintenance products, designed to withstand salt water, glue components together or prevent marine life from growing on your hull are hazardous to you and me.
+Most of the chemicals and maintenance products designed to withstand salt water, glue components together, and prevent marine life from growing on your hull are hazardous to humans.
 Loud noise, organic vapors, toxic particles and liquids all present dangers to the boat owner or boatshop worker.
 Fortunately, a range of safety gear has evolved to meet this challenge.
-We all owe it to those working on our boats and to ourselves to know, make available and wear the right safety equipment.
-Briefly, here are some of the boat maintenance hazards and the proper equipment to prevent injury and exposure.
+Do-it-yourselfers—or anybody else who works on boats—should be familiar with this equipment and use it for the sake of their health.
+Briefly, here are some of the boat maintenance hazards and the proper equipment to prevent exposure and injury.

 Sanding, grinding or chipping away wood, paint or fiberglass, or spraying and mixing paint, varnish or other chemicals all create hazards to the eyes.
 Safety glasses provide security from chips and flying particles, as well as minimum quantities of dust.
 If you are operating an electric saw, scraping paint overhead or performing other jobs that may throw out small hazards, safety glasses will give minimal protection.
 Goggles provide a higher level of protection from fine dust and, depending on the type, from liquids.
-Perforated goggles, such as the 3M 91251 Impact Safety Goggles, do not protect against splashing liquids.
-91252 Splash/Impact Safety Goggles are the best choice for protection while spraying paint or other chemicals.
+Perforated goggles do not protect against splashing liquids.
+Splash/Impact Safety Goggles are the best choice for protection while spraying paint or other chemicals.
 A full face shield provides secondary impact protection, but should be worn with goggles when fine dust or liquids are present.

 Particles and dust that can be inhaled require use of a simple comfort mask, also called a dust mask or a respirator.
 Use the following information from 3M as a guide for a particle mask (not for hazardous or toxic gasses or vapors):

-N-Series Filters: For any solid or liquid airborne particulate hazard that doesn’t contain oils (which can coat the fibers of these filters and reduce their effectiveness).
+N-Series Filters: These filters are used for any solid or liquid airborne particulate hazard that doesn’t contain oils (which can coat the fibers of these filters and reduce their effectiveness).
 A rating of N95 means that standardized U.S. government tests indicate at least a 95% filtering efficiency; N100 indicates an efficiency of 99.97% using the same test.
 Use these filters until breathing becomes difficult or they are soiled or damaged

-R-Series Filters: For any solid or liquid airborne particulate hazard including oil-based aerosols.
+R-Series Filters: These filters are used for any solid or liquid airborne particulate hazard—including oil-based aerosols.
 R95 indicates filtering efficiency of better than 95%.
 Use these filters for a maximum total time of eight hours (including intermittent usage) and then replace.

-P-Series Filters: For any solid or liquid airborne particulate hazard including oil-based aerosols.
+P-Series Filters: These filters are used for any solid or liquid airborne particulate hazard—including oil-based aerosols.
 P95 indicates filtering efficiency of better than 95%.
 P100 indicates an efficiency of 99.97%.
 Replace them after 40 hours or 30 days of total use (whichever occurs first) if you use them in an environment where oil aerosols are present; otherwise (if no oil is present) replace them when breathing becomes difficult or they are soiled or damaged.

 Gloves, head socks and boatyard coveralls protect you from corrosive chemicals, those that can be absorbed through the skin, or from coating you or your clothing with paint, paint remover or resin.
 Take care to cover yourself, and avoid expensive, dangerous or embarrassing exposures.
 Work deliberately, keep the work area clean, and stay safe.